Avoid Mistakes: Prague Airport to City Center (Best Options)

 • Buy a ticket from the ticket machine.
 The best choice is the 90-minute ticket

-• Validate your ticket in the small yellow validating machine by inserting it inside.
+• Validate your ticket in the small yellow validating machine (you can see it in the photo) by inserting it inside.
 You will see a large silver arrow on the ticket; follow this arrow when putting the ticket into the validation machine.
 If the ticket is inserted correctly, the machine will print a date/time stamp (with quite a loud noise).
 From this moment, the prepaid time for your trip starts to count down.
 This is why it is better to buy the 90-minute ticket—it will cover the entire trip from Prague Airport to the city center for sure.

 • Now you can pass through to the waiting area and enter a bus or a trolleybus.
 Then, if needed, you can transfer to the metro, another bus, or any other Prague public transport type using the same ticket.